MarcusHSmith/marcusmth-nextjs/content/blog/typescript-partials-2019-12-28.md

 date: "2019-12-28T22:13:05.284Z"
 lastUpdated: "2019-12-28T22:13:05.284Z"
 title: Creating and retrieving using Typescript Partials
-description: How to use Tyescript Partials which is useful in React projects
+description: How to use Typescript Partials which is useful in React projects
 isPublished: true
 tags:
   - react
+  - typescript
 ---

 Last week I had an interesting problem in typescript.
 A database column needed to store json blobs that fit multiple interfaces.
 These interfaces were often overlapping.